 Based on the data available from the questions above, this question allows the integration to happen at the conscious level.
 It allows access to the pre-frontal cortex directing the brain towards alternate options and goal achievement.

-The Emotional Audit is an excellent tool that one can use to self-coach themselves whenever they are feeling overwhelmed and not in control of their emotions.
+The Emotional Audit (or emotional self regulation) is an excellent tool that one can use to self-coach themselves whenever they are feeling overwhelmed and not in control of their emotions.
 By asking a series of five questions in a sequential manner, one can prevent an amygdala hijack and learn how to respond to their emotional triggers and feel centered and calm.

 1. What is the Emotional Needs Audit?
 Is it the same as the Emotional Audit tool?